LivePersonInc/knowledge-center-archive/pages/documents/What's New/What's new - July 2019.md

 ## Automatic disambiguation of intents in conversation flow

-In conversation flow, a consumer sends a messages and a bot understands user intent and prepares response.
+In conversation flow, a consumer sends a message and a bot understands user intent and prepares response.
 Sometimes, when a bot is trying to determine consumer intent, the text matches with more than one intent with similar confidence levels.
 In this situation, Automatic Disambiguation of intents allows bots to offer a clarification question to the consumer to clarify which intent is the best match, steering the conversation flow down the right path.

 ## Sunset of BI reporting